yuching1128/Bookstore-Web/README.md

 The client-side validation would validate the name, address, phone, email, and credit card information to check if they are in a correct format.

 ### Server side
+In the server side validation, before passing the information to the database, the customer information would be further checked as well as the shopping cart (invalid price, invalid quantity etc.).
+The server side would clean the customer data and also organize the information format(such as phone xxx-xxx-xxxx is the same as (xxx)xxx-xxxx).
+If the information is not verified, the purchase cannot be completed, and an error message is returned as a response.